Programming-from-A-to-Z/A2Z-F15/week8/closures.md

 ## Exercise ideas

+### 1: Closure with setTimeout()

-1. Use a closure to create 100 DOM elements with `setTimeout()`.
+Use a closure to create 100 DOM elements with `setTimeout()`.
 Here is code that doesn't make use of a closure and does not work properly.

 {% highlight javascript %}
 for (var i = 0; i < 100; i++) {